 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 This romantic little wooden cabin perches amongst trees on a low bluff above Penarvon Cove, on the outskirts of Helford village.
 Below you, the waters of the Helford lap at the shore and birds feed on the incoming tide, close by are the popular pub and post office in the village and the ferry to the northern bank.
 A circular walk behind the cabin leads through woodland and past the commemorative chapel of St Francis on the water's edge.

 If you would like to go on holiday and explore this part of the country you can find out more about our other West Cornwall holiday cottages here.

 Heating: Rointe digital electric heating system.

-Cottage Approach: For access there are two approaches to the Cabin.
+Accessibility: For access there are two approaches to the Cabin.
 The initial one is up 20 very steep steps at the front of the Cabin.
 Another path to the rear of the Cabin has been established but will still involve negotiating 4 steep steps.

 Offers: Free parking at all National Trust carparks on Lizard on production of booking details.

 Local Suppliers: Guest discount offered to National Trust guests by Lizard Adventures and Dan Joel Surf School www.danjoelsurf.com